-Section 73 of the SRC Act provides that the responsible Minister (the Minister) may give direction to Comcare about the performance of its functions or the exercise of its powers.
+Section 73 of the SRC Act provides that the Minister for Jobs and Industrial Relations(the Minister) may give direction to Comcare about the performance of its functions or the exercise of its powers.
 The Minister has not given any directions in relation to the setting of premiums.